Somali cuisine: Breakfast

 Breakfast (quraac) is an important meal for Somalis, who often start the day with Somali-style tea (shaah/shaax) or coffee (qahwa).
 The tea, brewed from black tea leaves, can be served regularly as-is (shaah rinji or shaah bigays).
-It can be also flavoured with spices such as ginger, cardamom and cinnamon (though black pepper is not used, unlike other spiced teas), while milk is added after the brewing instead of during it; this is known as shaah cadeeys.
+It can be also flavoured with spices such as ginger, cardamom and cinnamon (though black pepper is not used, unlike other spiced teas).
+Milk is added after the brewing instead of during it; this is known as shaah cadeeys.

-The main dish is typically a pancake-like bread called a canjeero or laxoox originating in Somalia and is eaten in different ways.
+The main dish is typically a pancake-like bread called a canjeero or laxoox.
 It is often eaten along with honey and ghee, olive oil, or sesame oil, and washed down with a cup of tea.
 It may also be broken into small pieces with Somali ghee (subag) and sugar.
 For children, it is mixed with tea and sesame oil or olive oil (macsaro) until mushy.
 Typically, there is a side dish of liver (usually beef), goat meat (hilib ari), diced beef and sometimes kidneys (kiliyo) cooked in a bed of soup (suqaar), or oodkac / muqmad, which consists of small dried pieces of beef, goat or camel meat, boiled in ghee.
 Different from Ethiopian injera, Somali canjeero is smaller, thinner and sweeter.
 It might also be eaten with a stew (maraq) or soup.